NickKaramoff/NickKaramoff/README.md

 Hello!

 My name is **Nikita** and I am a Front End Web Developer.
-I'm studying CS in Germany and in my spare time I develop and maintain JS and TS libraries.
-Among other things, I have created and currently maintain
+I'm studying CS in Germany and in my spare time I develop and maintain JS and TS libraries, websites, etc. Here's what I've made:

+* [🐘 toot](https://toot.karamoff.dev/) — the cross-instance share page for Mastodon
-* [📯 shareon](https://shareon.js.org) — lightweight and ethical social sharing buttons,
+* [📯 shareon](https://shareon.js.org/) — lightweight and ethical social sharing buttons
-* [🌌 vue-tinybox](https://os.karamoff.dev/vue-tinybox) — the smallest lightbox gallery component for Vue.js, and
+* [🌌 vue-tinybox](https://os.karamoff.dev/vue-tinybox) — the smallest lightbox gallery component for Vue.js
-* [🌍 vavilon.js](https://vavilon.js.org) — an i18n engine for static and serverless websites.
+* [🌍 vavilon.js](https://vavilon.js.org/) — an i18n engine for static and serverless websites

-You can find out a little bit more about me [on my website](https://karamoff.dev).
-The most convenient way to reach out to me is [via e-mail](mailto:github@karamoff.dev) or [via Telegram](https://t.me/NickKaramoff).
+Want to contact me?
+Use [e-mail](mailto:github@karamoff.dev) (optionally — [with pgp](https://github.com/NickKaramoff/pgp)) or [Telegram](https://t.me/NickKaramoff).
+You can also find me <a rel="me" href="https://fosstodon.org/@NickKaramoff">on Mastodon</a>!